DOLLS HOUSE FOUNDATION GRANTS

 Timothy "Tim" A. Latham grant represents the principle of investing in youth and cultivating their growth.
 The result is a unique, gracious, noble adult that embraces change and excellence.
 Mr. Latham was raised in Bridgeport, CT and boasted about being reared in every corner of the “Port.”
 He made friends with all types of people in his travels and stated that everywhere he went, there was always an elder who reminded him to stay focused.
 Tim took a deeper look into cultivating and valuing the urban community.
 He understood that many young people learn critical thinking, self awareness and self advocacy from an early age in our urban community.
 He was motivated and had a self-driven quest for continuous learning.
 Tim embraced the following mantras: raise your standard, progress equals happiness, and hold tight to your values.
 Tim exuded these principles through his commitment to the Doll’s House Foundation.
 DHF considers individuals under the age of 26 as qualifying urban youth.

 Candidates must include a personal narrative in their application.
-The theme for 2022, our 10th Anniversary year is “Wellness Warriors ~ Prioritizing the Health of Our Kings".
+The theme for 2023, our 11th Anniversary year is “Financial Freedom- Give me Liberty or Give me Debt".
 Applicants must use their personal statement to discuss what this theme means to them and why.

 Narrative formatting instructions: